Skip to main content

 Keep things small

 The main benefit of Fused UDFs is how responsive they are.
-To do so, they run on Python serverless compute, but quickly timeout.
-The best way to do that is to keep things fast is to keep them small:
+They achieve this by running on Python serverless compute.
+They can time out, so the best way to keep workflows fast is to keep them small:

 Example: Breaking down a complex pipeline into smaller UDFs